Getting Started with Invisalign

 The Invisalign orthodontic system was developed by Align Technologies in the United States.
 This technology was introduced in 1999 and has been used to successfully treat millions of patients worldwide with a variety of orthodontic concerns.
 The Invisalign system uses established principles of orthodontic biomechanics to reach predetermined clinical outcomes.
 Treatment starts with a visualized tooth movement plan using our 3-D software.

-We are proud to offer COMPLIMENTARY consultations with Dr Nimisha to create your own personalised plan and work out the best solution to help you achieve your smile goals!
+We are proud to offer consultations with Dr Nimisha to create your own personalised plan and work out the best solution to help you achieve your smile goals!

 What is Invisalign?